 Abnormal pap smears are common and frightening, but most women with abnormal pap smears do not have cancer.
 Most patients have a pre cancerous condition called “dysplasia” that can progress to cancer if it is not treated.
-Dysplasia is usually caused by a virus, the HPV virus.
+Dysplasia is usually caused by a virus, HPV.

 A wire loop with electricity in it is used to excise the tissue that contains the precancerous cells.
 The tissue is evaluated by a pathologist to confirm that all of the abnormal cells were removed, and to determine the depth of involvement.

 As the cervix heals you may experience a heavy discharge for several weeks.
-We will repeat your pap smear in 6 months time to ensure that the cells are gone.
-Since dysplasia is caused by a virus, it can come back even years after treatment, and so pap smears are necessary.
+We will repeat your pap smear in 6 months time to ensure that the abnormal cells have been removed.
+Since dysplasia is caused by a virus, it can come back even years after treatment, and so regular pap smears are necessary.